Line Operators in $U(1|1)$ Chern-Simons Theory: Introduction

 \section{Introduction}

 Since the pioneering work of Witten \cite{WittenJones}, Chern-Simons quantum field theories (QFTs) have proven to be at a remarkably fertile intersection of quantum topology and quantum algebra.
 On the one hand, correlation functions of observables in the Chern-Simons theory yield topological invariants of the spacetime 3-manifold; for the case studied by Witten, these generalize the Jones polynomial \cite{Jones} for links in $S^3$ or $\R^3$.
 On the other hand, these correlation functions are readily computed algebraically by reformulating observables in the 3d bulk QFT categorically by way of a vertex operator algebra (VOA) $\CV$ of local operators on a holomorphic boundary condition.
-For Chern-Simons theories based on compact, simply connected \footnote{Other global forms of the gauge group $G$ can be realized by a simple current extension of the VOA for the simply connected group.} Lie group $G$ at level $k$, one choice of boundary VOA is given by the simple quotient of a $\fg$ current algebra $V_k(\fg)$.
-As shown by Reshetikhin and Turaev in \cite{RT}, there is a second categorical description of Chern-Simons theory in terms of the representation theory of a quantum group $\CA$, a far less technically complex but still equally rich object; in the case of Chern-Simons theory with compact, simply-connected gauge group $G$ one uses $\CA = U_q(\fg)$ for $q = e^{i\pi/k}$ a $2k$th root of unity.
-The mathematical equivalence between the category of modules for the boundary VOA $V_k(\fg)$ and the category used in the Reshetikhin-Turaev construction is the celebrated Kazhdan-Lusztig correspondence \cite{KL-I}.
+For Chern-Simons theories based on compact, simply connected \footnote{Other global forms of the gauge group $G$ can be realized by a simple current extension of the VOA for the simply connected group.} Lie group $G$ at positive integer level $k$, one choice of boundary VOA $\CV$ is given by the simple quotient of a $\fg$ current algebra $V_k(\fg)$.
+This VOA is usually denoted by $L_k(\fg)$.
+As shown by Reshetikhin and Turaev in \cite{RT}, there is a second categorical realization/extension of the Jones invariants in terms of the representation theory of a quantum group $\CA$, a far less technically complex but still equally rich object; in the case of interest one uses $\CA = U_q(\fg)$ for $q = e^{i\pi/k}$ a $2k$th root of unity.

+The first mathematical equivalence between categories of this type was formulated by Kazhdan and Lusztig \cite{KL-I}, where an equivalence between a category of modules for the affine Lie algebra $\widehat{\fg}_k$ and for the quantum group $U_q(\fg)$ was established and is now known as the celebrated Kazhdan-Lusztig correspondence.
+Unfortunately, this correspondence does not apply to the positive integer levels relevant to Chern-Simons theory.
+A variant of the Kazhdan-Lusztig correspondence for positive integer levels, i.e. an equivalence between the Kazhdan-Lusztig tensor category for $\widehat{\fg}_k$ at positive integer $k$ and the category used by Reshetikhin-Turaev, was established by Finkelberg in \cite{Finkelberg1, Finkelberg2}, absent a handful of exceptional cases that can be handled separately.